-There are four means of waste disposal at the ADC:
+There are five means of waste disposal at the ADC:

-- Resource Recovery: any dry mixed-recyclables and other clean, small-scale waste; - Food Waste: any contaminated packaging, tissues, wet or food waste; - Sanitary Waste: there are bins for medical and sanitary waste in all toilets; - General Waste Skip: for larger items of waste and any wood/metal waste.
+- Recycling: any dry recyclables, split into two subcategories mixed paper and card; and plastic, metals and glass (including cartons like juice cartons). - Food Waste: any food waste/ items only (NOT soiled packaging) - Non-recyclable waste: anything too soiled to be recycled, or not made from a recyclable material. - Sanitary Waste: there are bins for medical and sanitary waste in all toilets; - General Waste Skip: for larger items of waste and any wood/metal waste.
 Your show will be charged for use of the skip (see section 7.2).